openannotation/annotator/README.markdown

 A wee playground to see what can be done with a Javascript annotation system.
 You should be able to create an Annotator on an element (or the whole page) as simply as $('#content').annotator().
+See demo.html for an example.

-Separately from the annotator (which will simply create annotations in the page and allow you to read their contents) you can also create an AnnotationStore which will listen to the Annotator and will save/restore your annotations across page loads via a RESTful HTTP interface.
+Separately from the annotator (which will simply create annotations in the page and allow you to read their contents) you can also create an annotation "Store" which will listen to the Annotator and will save/restore your annotations across page loads via a RESTful HTTP interface.

 Usage